 Canadian labeling includes additional contraindications not included on United States labeling: known QT interval prolongation or congenital long QT syndrome.

 Before initiation of the treatment:

 Monitor and evaluate the electrolytes, especially potassium and sodium, prior to initiating therapy.
 Reevaluating electrolyte in patients at risk for electrolyte disturbances during the treatment is recommended.

 Monitor patients for QT-prolongation.
 ECG is necessary for patients with congenital long QT syndrome, bradycardia, hypokalemia or hypomagnesemia, recent acute myocardial infarction, uncompensated heart failure, or concomitant use of other QT-prolonging drugs.

 During the treatment:

 Patients need to be assessed and monitored for worsening of depression, suicidality, or unusual changes in behavior during the initial few months of therapy or when the dose increases or decreases.
 Weekly face-to-face contact with patients during the initial first month of treatment, followed by visits every other week for the next month, and ultimately at three-month intervals, is recommended.

 Weight and growth should be monitored regularly by a physician during treatment in children and adolescents.

-Toxicity is not expected by ingestion of up to 100 mg citalopram hydrobromide.
+Toxicity is not expected by the ingestion of up to 100 mg citalopram hydrobromide.
 However, there is a chance of developing serotonin hyperactivity at therapeutic doses, primarily if using another serotonergic medication concomitantly.

 In the event of an intentional overdose, the ingestion of more than 600 mg citalopram requires 8 hours of cardiac monitoring.
 At the end of the observation period, if the patient is asymptomatic and QTc is less than 450 milliseconds, the patient can be discharged.
 However, in patients with QTc of greater than 450 milliseconds at the end of the observation period, inpatient continued cardiac monitoring is necessary.